mercadopago/devsite-docs/guides/manage-account/reports/released-money/api.en.md

 ### 1. Generation

-Post to the API by specifying the start and end dates as follows:
+Perform a POST to the API by specifying the start and end dates as follows:

 [[[
 ```curl